 The Franchise Fee is collected by PG&E for the State to cover costs associated with rights to use public streets to provide electric and gas service.
 SJCE’s rate setting always takes this fee into account so that, in total, you will still save money compared with PG&E’s rates.

-The City of San José charges varying utility users’ taxes; this item is unaffected by SJCE service.
+The City of San José charges varying utility users’ taxes; it is 5% for electricity.
+This item is unaffected by SJCE service.

 ESP Customer Number

 This is your Energy Service Provider (ESP) Customer Number for SJCE.

 This is your rate schedule, which you can change through PG&E.

 This fee is collected from all customers, regardless of service provider.
 The California legislature established the tax in 1975 to provide additional funding for the California Energy Commission.